Skip to main content

 Create an Amazon S3 sink connector by Confluent from Apache Kafka®

-The Apache Kafka Connect® S3 sink connector by Aiven enables you to move data from an Aiven for Apache Kafka® cluster to Amazon S3 for long term storage.
+The Amazon S3 sink connector by Confluent moves data from Apache Kafka® topics to Amazon S3 buckets for long-term storage.

 Prerequisites